trustlines-protocol/blockchain/README.md

 The quickstart script will set up the blockchain node and the monitor as well as optionally the bridge and netstats clients.
 It allows importing a private key in order to act as a validator.
-In addition, it will start a [watchtower](https://hub.docker.com/r/containrrr/watchtower) to automatically update the containers when newer versions become available (e.g. for bug fixes or network forks).
+In addition, it will start a [watchtower](https://hub.docker.com/r/containrrr/watchtower) to automatically update the Docker containers when newer versions become available (e.g. for bug fixes or network forks).

 To fetch the most recent version of the quickstart script and run it, execute the following command on your machine: